Flightplan

 Flightplan is a 2005 mystery psychological thriller film directed by Robert Schwentke from a screenplay written by Peter A. Dowling and Billy Ray.
-It stars Jodie Foster as Kyle Pratt, a recently-widowed American aircraft engineer living in Berlin, who flies back to the U.S. with her daughter and her husband's body.
+It stars Jodie Foster as Kyle Pratt, a recently widowed American aircraft engineer living in Berlin, who flies back to the U.S. with her daughter and her husband's body.
 She loses her daughter during the flight and must struggle to find her while proving her sanity at the same time.
-It also features Peter Sarsgaard, Erika Christensen, Kate Beahan, Greta Scacchi, Sean Bean, and Matt Bomer.
+It also features Peter Sarsgaard, Erika Christensen, Kate Beahan, Greta Scacchi, Sean Bean, and Matt Bomer in his film debut.

-Flightplan was distributed by Touchstone Pictures and was released worldwide theatrically on September 23, 2005.
-The film received mixed reviews from critics, who praised the direction, performances of the cast (particularly Foster's), and the thriller elements of the film but criticized the screenplay.
-It was a major box office success, grossing over $223 million worldwide against a $55 million budget, and received two nominations at the 32nd Saturn Awards; Best Action or Adventure Film, and Best Actress (for Foster).
+Distributed by Touchstone Pictures and released theatrically on September 23, 2005, the film received mixed reviews from critics, who praised the direction, performances of the cast (particularly Foster's), and the thriller elements of the film but criticized the screenplay.
+It was also a major commercial success, grossing over $223 million worldwide against a $55 million budget, and received two nominations at the 32nd Saturn Awards; Best Action or Adventure Film, and Best Actress (for Foster).

 Plot

-Recently-widowed Berlin-based American aviation engineer Kyle Pratt takes her husband David's body back to the U.S. with her 6-year-old daughter Julia, aboard an aircraft she helped design, a brand new Elgin E-474 (loosely based on the Airbus A380) operated by Aalto Airlines.
-Awakening from a nap, Kyle finds Julia missing, and none of the passengers or crew recall seeing her.
-Flight attendant Stephanie tells Kyle there is no record of her daughter boarding the flight, and Kyle is unable to find Julia's boarding pass and backpack.
-At Kyle's insistence, Captain Marcus Rich conducts a search of the aircraft, while the panicked Kyle is monitored by sky marshal Gene Carson.
+Recently widowed Berlin-based American aviation engineer Kyle Pratt is taking her husband David's body back to the US.
+Travelling with their 6-year-old daughter Julia, they board a new double-decker aircraft Kyle helped design.

+Awakening from a nap, Kyle finds Julia is gone, and no one recalls seeing her.
+Flight attendant Stephanie tells her there is no record of her daughter boarding the flight, and Julia's boarding pass and backpack are missing.

+At a panicked Kyle's insistence, Captain Marcus Rich conducts a search, while sky marshal Gene Carson monitors her.
+Kyle accuses two Arab passengers of stalking her daughter the night before, resulting in a fight and her being handcuffed.

-Kyle reveals that her husband died falling from their roof, which she refuses to believe was suicide.
-Captain Rich receives a message from a Berlin hospital that Julia died with her father, and is convinced that Kyle, unhinged by her husband's and daughter's deaths, imagined bringing Julia on board.
+Kyle reveals that her husband died in an apparent fall from the roof of a building, though she suspects it was not a suicide.
+Captain Rich receives a message from a Berlin hospital that Julia died with her father, so is convinced that Kyle, unhinged by her husband's and daughter's deaths, imagined bringing her on board.
 The increasingly erratic Kyle is confined to her seat, where a therapist, Lisa, consoles her.
 Kyle doubts her own sanity until she notices the heart Julia drew in the condensation on the window next to her seat.